Skip to main content Skip to main navigation Skip to site search

-EDP's diverse customer portfolio is consolidating its position in the awarding of PPAs.
-Customers worldwide are now supplied with more than 41 terawatt hours of electricity from renewable sources.
-Around 15 gigawatts from renewable energies are now contractually secured through PPAs (Power Purchase Agreements).
+EDP’s diverse customer portfolio is strengthening its position in the awarding of PPAs.
+Customers worldwide are now supplied with over 41 terawatt hours of renewable electricity.
+Around 15 gigawatts of this capacity is contractually secured through power purchase agreements (PPAs).

 The top five sectors include utilities, data centres, wholesale and retail trade, and industry.
-More than 20 per cent of long-term contracts were signed to supply data centres in order to meet the increasing demand for electricity.
+Over 20 per cent of long-term contracts were signed to supply data centres, reflecting their growing electricity demand.

 Wind, solar and batteries

-In 2024 alone, EDP signed PPAs with 15 customers, representing a 15 per cent increase in total capacity from 2023.
-EDP continues to have a diversified mix of technologies, with solar and wind power making the largest contribution.
-Battery energy storage system (BESS) agreements also played an important role in the PPAs signed by EDP in 2024.
+In 2024 alone, EDP signed PPAs with 15 customers – a 15 per cent increase in total capacity compared to 2023.
+The company continues to rely on a diversified technology mix, with solar and wind making the largest contributions.
+Battery energy storage system (BESS) agreements also played a key role in the PPAs signed during the year.

 “Investment plan of 17 billion € in the energy transition by 2026”